dotnet/dotnet.github.io/about/overview.md

 The best way to explain what .NET Core is about is to contrast it with its "cousin," the .NET Framework, pictured above.
 When you install .NET Framework, you get not only the runtime, but also the entire Base Class Library (BCL) with it.
 It is installed centrally in a known location in Windows centrally so all programs can use it, and the libraries that come with it are also centrally available.
 Any .NET application that runs on Windows can thus expect a certain level of support, depending on the actual version the machine it is being ran on has installed.

 This may seem like an excellent idea, mostly because it is.
-However, there are those scenarios, like the ASP.NET 5 one which we will look at below, that really do not fit well with this approach.
+However, there are those scenarios, like the ASP.NET Core 1 one which we will look at below, that really do not fit well with this approach.
 We wanted to enable developers to make their solution fully packaged and isolated on a machine where it needs to run.
 That means, for instance, that when you deploy your application, you want to be in full control of the runtime, library versions and other things your application depends on.

 This is precisely why .NET Core came into the world.
 First, it is a completely componentized framework, meaning that everything is available as a package that you can opt-in.
 This includes the entire list of libraries that you would use in your application; you pull them in via packages and ship them as part of your application, and then update them as you see fit, without messing around with the centrally installed version.
 This makes it that much easier to deploy your apps in the cloud, Docker images or even hosting the runtime yourself if you're so inclined.